 The Reproductive Endocrine Unit of the Department of Medicine was established in 1983 to provide a venue for the investigational, teaching and clinical activities of this expanding section of the Endocrine Division.
-Building on the MGH’s long-standing record of outstanding reproductive research dating back to the time of Fuller Albright, this Unit expanded upon this tradition via the programs of its Unit Chief, Dr. William Crowley.
+Building on the MGH’s long-standing record of outstanding reproductive research dating back to the time of Fuller Albright, and expanded by Dr. William Crowley, the unit is currently led by Unit Chief, Dr. Stephanie Seminara.

 Harvard Reproductive Endocrine Sciences Center National Center for Translational Research in Reproduction and Infertility